Chiefs Camp lies beneath mixed woodland on Chiefs Island within the Moremi Game Reserve.

 Notes: Chief’s Camp is unfenced within a big-game area, so children must be under their parents’ supervision at all times.

-Communications: Complimentary WiFi access is available in the main area of the camp.
-There is no direct telephone line or cellphone reception.
+Communications: Complimentary wireless internet access is available in the main area of the camp.
+There is no direct telephone line or mobile reception.
 A satellite phone is used in emergencies.

 Health & safety

 Medical care: The camp managers and guides are trained in first aid and a comprehensive first-aid kit is kept in camp.
-Sanctuary Retreats has an on-call nurse who can be flown in to provide medical treatment, or Medivac can be arranged in an emergency.
+Sanctuary Retreats has an on-call nurse who can be flown in to provide medical treatment, or medical evacuation can be arranged in an emergency.

 Dangerous animals: High Risk

 Security measures: There is no fencing around Chief’s Camp to prevent potentially dangerous wildlife passing through, so guests are escorted to their rooms after dark.
-An air-horn and two-way radio are provided in each room for use in case of emergency.
+An air-horn and two-way radio is provided in each room for use in case of an emergency.

-Fire safety: There are fire extinguishers in the rooms and in the common areas at Chief’s Camp.
+Fire safety: There are fire extinguishers in both the rooms and the common areas at Chief’s Camp.